Afro-Panamanians: Afro-Antillean migration waves (1849–1910)

-The first Afro-Antillean migration to Panama occurred in mid-nineteenth century.
+The first Afro-Antillean migration to Panama occurred in the mid-nineteenth century.
 The California Gold Rush began in 1849, and the subsequent attraction of wealth highlighted the need to facilitate travel between the east and west coasts of the United States.
 This raised the urgency of building a railroad across the narrowest point of the American continent, but the problem the engineers of the railway company faced was that Panama did not have the labor force needed to provide workers for the construction of railroad.
 Simultaneously, an overpopulation crisis in the Caribbean was causing labor surpluses.
 These two situations combined the need for workers in Panama and unemployment in the Antilles, which resulted the influx of Afro-Antillean people to the isthmus.

 During the immigration of 1844, people came from Trinidad, Jamaica, Barbados, Martinique, Guadeloupe, Dominica, Leeward Antilles (Dutch and Venezuelan islands north of Venezuela), Grenada, St. Kitts, Saint Vincent and the Grenadines, etc. After 1880, the cultivation of banana in Central America was expanded, and The United Fruit Company and the Chiriqui Land Company were established in Bocas del Toro (Panama) and Puerto Limon (Costa Rica).
 These events again raised the need for Caribbean labor.

 The third event that caused Afro-Caribbean immigration to Panama was the construction of the Panama Canal by the French.
 Due to the endurance shown by Afro-West Indians in the construction of railroads and projects in Bocas del Toro and Puerto Limon, the French company returned to the Caribbean to recruit workers.
 According to Lobinot Marrero, many of the West Indians who arrived in Panama during these years were from the French Antilles of Martinique and Guadeloupe.
 Between 1906-1907, Panama received more than 2,800 workers from Martinique and about 2,000 from Guadeloupe.
 An estimated 50,000 Guadeloupeans and Martinicans participated in the construction of the Panama Canal between 1904 and 1914.
 In 2014, it was estimated that there were between 60,000 and 70,000 descendants of these West Indians living in Panama.